Vanilla Comments: Integrated Comment System to Supercharge Your Community

 What about my existing comments?

 Vanilla is offering a comment importing service.
 Please contact us if you would like more information about this.
-In the future we hope to release tools to automate comment import.

 How much will it cost?

-Comments is available on all our paid plans.
+Comments is available to all Vanilla members.

 How is Vanilla different from other commenting systems?